Understand why some young people drink alcohol

 Understanding why your child may drink alcohol can help you influence them to enjoy an alcohol-free childhood

-If your child has started drinking alcohol, or showing interest in it, understanding their motivations is a good first step towards helping them understand why an alcohol-free childhood is the best option.
+If your child has started drinking alcohol, or showing an interest in it, understanding their motivations is a good first step towards helping them understand why an alcohol-free childhood is the best option.

 Your children might be drawn to alcohol, even if their first experience of it is unpleasant.
 It’s not uncommon for them to persist despite them not liking the taste or the way it makes them feel.
 If they know you’re a good person to talk to about it, they’re more likely to let you know what part (if any) alcohol plays in their life, and listen to advice about healthy choices.

-Although pushing boundaries and testing rules are part of growing up, young people feel safer if they have clear rules, with sanctions for breaking them.
+Although pushing boundaries and testing rules are part of growing up, young people feel safer if they have clear rules, with consequences for breaking them.
 If an older sibling is the source of envy, ask them to set a good example – wanting to be admired could reinforce their own good behaviour too.

 Younger children will ask questions but ultimately are likely to accept being told “you’re too young”.
 But for older children, acknowledging and respecting their growing maturity means they’re more likely to listen if you’re able to explain why avoiding alcohol is so important for their health.

 If you get home and say “Oh, I could do with a drink!”, you may be setting the example that alcohol is somehow an essential part of life.
-Setting a good example can be the key to protecting them against early and unwise drinking.5,6
+Setting a good example can be the key to protecting them against early and unwise drinking.6,7

 Arming yourself with strategies and tips can help you or a loved one take small steps towards big results.

-Next Review due: 4th April 2025
+Next Review due: 2nd September 2028